EladBet/angular-styleguide/README.md

      *Why?*: Provides consistency in your resources.

-   - Here's the default default methods:
+   - Here's the default methods:

     ```javascript
       { 'get':    {method:'GET'},